csula/cs1220-spring-2017/SYLLABUS.md

 #### Exams

 * Midterm: 7:00pm - 8:30 pm, xxx, covers chapters xxx.
-* Final Exam: 7:45pm - 9:45 pm, xxx, covers chapters xxx.## Schedule
+* Final Exam: 7:45pm - 9:45 pm, May 16, 2017 11:20am - 1:20pm, covers chapters xxx.

+## Schedule

 #### Class Participation

 Class participation is an important component of active learning.
 Students are expected to attend class and participate in discussion.
-Class participation contribution can make a difference between passing and failing final grade.
+Class participation contribution can make a difference between a passing and a failing final grade.

 ### Grading Metrics